 Twenty years ago, I built a blogging platform called Narrative.
 It was an ASP.NET-based CMS with advanced features like automatic page rebuilding, a sophisticated tagging system, and comment spam prevention.
 I used it to power this site from 2003 until 2008, when I abandoned it in favor of WordPress, saying "I am much more interested in blogging than the building of blogging software."

 That code sat shelved for nearly two decades.
-Then, in 2024, I discovered Claude Code and realized something profound: with AI assistance, I could finally bring Narrative back to life—not as a compromise, but as exactly the system I'd always envisioned.
+Then, in 2024, I discovered Claude Code and realized that with AI assistance, I could finally bring Narrative back to life as exactly the system I'd always envisioned.
 This post tells that story.

 The Original Narrative (2003-2008)

-The first iteration of Narrative was born out of necessity.
-In the early 2000s, there wasn't a good blogging platform for ASP.NET.
+The first iteration of Narrative grew out of necessity.
+In the early 2000s, ASP.NET lacked a good blogging platform.
 So I built one.

 By June 2005, Narrative had some sophisticated features:

-• Tagging Assemblies: A plugin system where code libraries could recognize template tags and replace them with dynamic content—without using ASP.NET
+- Tagging Assemblies: A plugin system where code libraries could recognize template tags and replace them with dynamic content, bypassing ASP.NET entirely

 I was proud of what I'd built.
 But by 2008, I'd moved from Windows to Mac, from .NET to LAMP stacks, and WordPress had matured into an excellent platform.
 Maintaining my own CMS no longer made sense.
 I walked away.